AdityaShaarma/resume-scanner/README.md

 ![Resume Volume](images/resume_volume.png)

+This bar chart shows the number of resumes available per job category in the dataset.
+It helps uncover class imbalances (e.g., overrepresentation of Software Engineering), which is critical when evaluating model fairness and generalization.

+---

 ### Resume Length by Role

 ![Resume Length](images/resume_length.png)

+This boxplot displays the distribution of word counts across different job roles.
+It reveals that roles like Data Science and HR tend to have longer resumes, which can influence how much information the model learns per class.
+This informed our decision to use TF-IDF to normalize text representation regardless of length.

+---

 ### Word Clouds (All Roles)

 ![Word Cloud](images/wordcloud.png)

+These word clouds visualize the most common words across resumes for each job category.
+They offer an intuitive understanding of domain-specific vocabulary and reinforce that different roles prioritize different terminology (e.g., “Python” vs. “Client”).

+---

 ### TF-IDF Keyword Frequencies